-Legal Verification Services (LVS) is a formal site evaluation to verify compliance of forest & plantation management to national / local regulations according to a documented legality standard.
-The LVS functions as a Due Diligence system to document compliance to a generic GFS LVS standard or Sabah Timber Legality Assurance Principles 1-6 (Sabah TLAS P1-6) or Sarawak Timber Legality Verification System Principles 1-6 (STLVS P1-6) as applicable.
-Annual Assessments are required to monitor and document continual compliance to the standard.
+Legal Verification Services (LVS) is a formal site evaluation to verify compliance of forest & plantation management to national/local regulations according to a documented legality standard.
+The LVS functions as a Due Diligence system to document compliance with a generic GFS LVS standard or Sabah Timber Legality Assurance Principles 1-6 (Sabah TLAS P1-6) or Sarawak Timber Legality Verification System Principles 1-6 (STLVS P1-6) as applicable.
+Annual Assessments are required to monitor and document continual compliance with the standard.

 GFS LVS standard: GFS-WI-006-LVS-1 LVS Legal Requirement

 The Wood Tracking Program (WTP) is designed to verify a structured Chain of Custody system that tracks raw material from forest origin through processing and trade based on GFS WTP CoC requirements.
-Annual Assessment are required to monitor and document continual compliance to the standard.
+Annual Assessment is required to monitor and document continual compliance with the standard.